Greenway Estate: Inspiration for Agatha Christie's works

-The boat house of Greenway Estate is described as the spot where the first victim is discovered, and the nearby ferry landing serves as the place where the second real murder victim is dragged into the water for death by drowning.
+The boat house of Greenway Estate is described as the spot where the first victim is discovered, and the nearby ferry landing serves as the place where another murder victim is dragged into the water for death by drowning.
 Other places described are the greenhouse and the tennis court, where Mrs. Oliver placed real clues and red herrings for the "murder hunt".
 The lodge of Greenway Estate serves as the home of Amy Folliat, the former owner of Nasse House.

-Greenways house and gardens are also used as the setting for Agatha Christie's short story 'The Shadow on the Glass' in the collection The Mysterious Mr Quin. first published in 1930, eight years before she bought the estate.
+Greenway's house and gardens are also used as the setting for Agatha Christie's short story 'The Shadow on the Glass' in the collection The Mysterious Mr Quin, first published in 1930, eight years before she bought the estate.

 Popular culture

 ITV's Agatha Christie's Poirot episode "Dead Man's Folly" was filmed at the house.
 The estate is the setting for the murder-mystery novel Death at Greenway.
 The author, Anthony Award winner and Mary Higgins Clark Award winner Lori Rader-Day, says she was inspired to write the novel after reading that the estate housed children who were war evacuees during WWII.